New and Returning Organization Treasurers:

 When requesting a donation to a non-profit organization, a Check Request form must be filled out (the check request will need to have two signatures - the treasurer, as well as another officer or the advisor).
 In addition, a formal donation letter must be attached to the Check Request.
 This letter can simply state that your organization is making a donation to a non-profit organization.
 It must include the name of the non-profit, the amount of the donation, and the name of your organization.

 Dues and Registration

 Throughout the semester, many groups will need to pay national dues or registration costs.
 Instead of having individuals pay out-of-pocket for registration or dues, ASA can issue one check on behalf of the student organization.
 The following is needed in order to process the check:

-- a complete list of the students who are having dues or registration paid.
+- a complete list of the students whose dues or registration fees are being paid.

 - an official form that states how much the dues or registration cost is per person.

 This information can usually be found on your organization’s website or in your organization’s handbook.
 Once this documentation is obtained, the treasurer must fill out and sign a Check Request form.

 Reimburse the Treasurer for Expenses